Organizing Your Images

 - Avoid software that builds a database of keywords without storing the keywords in the image files ... you'll loose all your work when you find better software to use and now you'll also have the problem of backing up this database as well as your images.

-- Note: Photoshop stores the keywords and ratings for RAW files in associated the XMP file.
+- Note: Photoshop and Lightroom store the keywords and ratings for RAW files in an associated XMP file.
 When moving or copying files, be sure you keep these files together.
+FastStone does not know about XMP files so do NOT use it to move or copy RAW files.

 - Backup your images, especially the originals.